Getting started

 {% tab title="Linear" %}

-You can create features from within Linear by mentioning the `@reflag` [agent](https://docs.reflag.com/integrations/linear).
+You can create flags from within Linear by mentioning the `@reflag` [agent](/integrations/linear.md).

 {% endtab %}